Amitava Kumar: Overview

-His prize-winning book is A Foreigner Carrying in the Crook of His Arm a Tiny Bomb: A Writer’s Report on the Global War on Terror (Duke University Press, 2010; and as Evidence of Suspicion, 2009).
-In his review, Dwight Garner at the New York Times called it a "perceptive and soulful – if at times academic – meditation on the global war on terror and its cultural and human repercussions."
-It was also awarded the Best Non-Fiction Book of the Year in the Asian American Literary Awards.

-Husband of a Fanatic was an "Editors' Choice" book at the New York Times; Bombay-London-New York was on the list of "Books of the Year" in New Statesman (UK); and Passport Photos won an "Outstanding Book of the Year" award from the Myers Program for the Study of Bigotry and Human Rights in North America.
-His novel Home Products was short-listed for India's premier literary prize, the Vodafone Crossword Book Award.
+As for his nonfiction work, his book A Foreigner Carrying in the Crook of His Arm a Tiny Bomb: A Writer’s Report on the Global War on Terror (2010, and as Evidence of Suspicion, 2009) was the 2011 Winner for Nonfiction in the Asian American Literary Awards.
+In a review by The New York Times, Dwight Garner called the book a "perceptive and soulful…meditation on the global war on terror and its cultural and human repercussions."
+It was also the 2010 staff pick at Publishers Weekly.
+Husband of a Fanatic (2005) was an "Editors' Choice" book at the New York Times; Bombay-London-New York (2002) was on the list of "Books of the Year" in New Statesman (UK); and Passport Photos (2000) won an "Outstanding Book of the Year" award from the Myers Program for the Study of Bigotry and Human Rights in North America.